-Following the completion of BikeMaine’s three-year start-up phase, BikeMaine awarded a grant to the City of Gardiner, a 2014 BikeMaine host community, in the amount of $12,300 to be used to spur local investment to complete a connector trail from downtown Gardiner to the Kennebec River Trail.
+Following the completion of BikeMaine’s three-year start-up phase, BikeMaine awarded its first grant in support of biking infrastructure to the City of Gardner, BikeMaine 2014 host community, in 2016.
+Gardiner is using the $12,300 grant to attract matching funds to complete a connector trail from its downtown to the Kennebec River Trail.
+The second round of grants were awarded in 2017: $2,705 to Bath (2014 Host Community) and $4,000 to Washington County Council of Governments (2016 Region).

 BikeMaine is hosted by the Bicycle Coalition of Maine, and operates under the direction of a Ride Director and volunteer Ride Committee.
 Most importantly, it is fueled by an army of volunteers, many from host communities and communities interested in becoming host communities in the future.
 You can learn more about the Bicycle Coalition of Maine, staff, and staff support here.
 If you’d like to learn more about becoming a volunteer, please click here.